 It is possible to find asbestos in both industrial properties, such as factories, offices, shops, restaurants and even schools, as well as residential dwellings such as homes, sheds, and other outbuildings.

-Once asbestos is discovered in any property, it is the owner’s sole responsibility to act in accordance to the law’s surrounding its successive treatment, because failing to do so ultimately puts the lives of those working around the infected areas at risk, as well as the immediate environment.
+Once asbestos is discovered in any property, it is the owner’s sole responsibility to act under the law’s surrounding its successive treatment, because failing to do so ultimately puts the lives of those working around the infected areas at risk, as well as the immediate environment.

 Any person attempting to knowingly remove and dispose of asbestos without the appropriate licence risks hefty prosecution through negligence.
 Additionally, if asbestos is uncovered during building work without prior knowledge of its existence, all work needs to be stopped immediately, and the area should be contained and evacuated while expert help is sought.
 The inherent dangers, both actual and legislative should be taken into account when considering asbestos plan requirements.